 It is recommended that you consult with your doctor any dietary changes that will be made:

-More information on kidney disease diet guide an other kidney diseases in the listing above.
+More information on kidney disease diet guide an other kidney diseases.